ceph/ceph/doc/config-cluster/filestore-config-ref.rst

 Queue
 =====

+The following settings provide limits on the size of filestore queue.

 ``filestore queue max ops``

-:Description: Defines the maximum number of in progress operations the file store accepts before blocking on queing new operations.
+:Description: Defines the maximum number of in progress operations the file store accepts before blocking on queuing new operations.
 :Type: Integer
 :Required: No. Minimal impact on performance.
 :Default: ``500``